Simply Business homepage

 Helen Hotson/stock.adobe.com

-Rising mortgage rates have been driven by high inflation and a Bank of England base interest rate that has increased on 13 consecutive occasions and now sits at five per cent.
+Rising mortgage rates have been driven by high inflation and a higher Bank of England base interest rate, which currently sits at 5.25 per cent.

-If inflation continues to fall, then it’s expected that mortgage interest rates will also decrease.
+If inflation continues to fall and the BoE interest rate remains steady, buy-to-let mortgage interest rates could continue to decrease.
 However, they’re unlikely to return to the record-low levels seen before 2022.

 UK house prices: what do they mean for landlords?